teraearlywine/data-modeling/hustle/scripts/README.md

 I anticipate will need some sort of append or merge thing.

 TODO:
-Figure out how to fix these things
+- Figure out how to fix these things
+- Write out API request pattern